heritage-happenings/heritage-happenings.github.io/README.md

 Fingers crossed: both these issues are dealt with in due course.
 In the mean time, please send your comments, thoughts and suggestions to Theo.

-To Do: make the size of the text adjustable.
+To do: make the size of the text adjustable.
 Establish high priority items needed so people with disabilities may access the content more easily.

 <img src=images/cottage-cropped.jpg width=30% style=margin:1%;><img src=images/marina-sunset.jpg width=30% style=margin:1%;>  <img src=images/people.jpg width=30% style=margin:1%;>